 With glittering glass winking at you from its towering skyscrapers, Frankfurt is the business and finance center of Germany and much of Europe.
 With over 5.5-million people living in the city and its outlying edges, it is a dynamic and lively place with much to offer.
 While the modern hub of the city is full of skyscrapers and businessmen, the medieval old town is a charming contrast, as quaint cafes and traditional taverns serve up delicious food and refreshing beers.
 Located on the Main River, there are some lovely walks to be had along its banks, while airy parks and peaceful neighborhoods only add to the city’s charm.
 With a fantastic range of museums to visit and pumping nightlife to enjoy, Frankfurt is a great city to discover.

-3. Cologne Where to Stay
+3. Cologne Where to Stay in Cologne

 With the impressive cathedral’s twin spires towering above the city, reaching towards the heavens, Cologne is one of the most popular cities to visit in the whole of Germany.
 History abounds in its ancient streets.
 As you stroll around, you’ll find medieval churches interspersed amongst trendy neighborhoods and the picturesque old town.
 With lots of good museums on offer, as well as fantastic local chocolates, beers and perfumes, Cologne has something for everyone to enjoy.
 If you’re feeling particularly amorous, you can always leave a locket declaring your undying love at the Hohenzollernbrucke bridge.